 As thousands of Redbird fans get ready to flock the streets of downtown St. Louis in celebration of the start of baseball season, Citizens for Modern Transit, Metro Transit, the MetroLink Police Unit, St. Clair County Transit District and University of Missouri – St. Louis are teaming up to reinforce the advantages of public transit and encourage ridership.
-On Thursday, April 4, from 10 a.m. to noon, representatives of these partnering organizations will be at the Shrewsbury-Lansdowne I-44 Transit Center, North Hanley Transit Center and Fairview Heights Transit Center handing out thousands of Cracker Jack® bags that boast why “Transit’s a Home Run.”
+On Wednesday, April 24, from 9 a.m. to 11 a.m., representatives of these partnering organizations will be at the Shrewsbury-Lansdowne I-44 Transit Center, North Hanley Transit Center and Fairview Heights Transit Center handing out thousands of Cracker Jack® bags that boast why “Transit’s a Home Run.”
 Officers from the MetroLink Police Unit and Metro Transit Public Safety will also be randomly distributing branded earbuds to passengers on MetroLink trains.

 To add to the fun and increase awareness on social media platforms, TapSnap™ Studio Photo Booths will be set up at each site.
 Riders can get a commemorative gameday photo taken to share on social channels explaining why #TransitIsAHomeRun.
 The Shrewsbury-Lansdowne I-44 Transit Center will feature additional fun, Cardinals memorabilia and tickets to a future game.
 Plus, Jordan from Z107.7 FM will be on hand with music and a chance to win either a Google Home Mini or Echo Dot, both of which can keep people connected to baseball and local public transit news and resources.